ma201sw/wai-wong-api-server/README.md

 The response should be the **SHA256 hash of the sum of all numbers in the document**.
 It should return the appropriate error status code if the JWT token or the JSON payload are not valid.

-## Technical details

-## Requirements
-The only strict requirement we pose is that the app is written in **Go** using Go modules.
-We recommend the use of Go patterns wherever meaningful of course, and be prepared to show and explain them when presenting the solution.

-### Project Setup
-Please setup the application to be build in a standard Go way or else provide a `start.sh` script.

-## Bonus (optional)
-A Dockerfile to build and run the service

-### External Libraries
-We don't mind if you use whatever external libraries you like as long as they are with a non-restrictive for commercial use license.

-### Estimation
-You will see an open issue "Call for estimation".
-Please estimate by writing a comment when you think the task will be ready before you start.
-We don't set any hard deadlines.

 ### Notes
 How to run:
 - Tun the command go run main.go